mathspp/mathspp/pages/02.blog/lsbasi-apl-part2/item.en.md

 [![](https://img.shields.io/github/stars/RojerGS/RGSPL?style=social)][rgspl-repo]&nbsp;&nbsp;&nbsp;[![run it on Repl.it!](https://repl.it/badge/github/RojerGS/RGSPL)][repl-part2]

 The whole code for this project is hosted in [this][rgspl-repo] GitHub repo and the code for this specific blog post is [this subfolder][rgspl2].
 You can also test today's code in your browser by hitting the "run on repl.it" button above.

+---

+Now that we got this out of the day, lets dive right into the changes for today.

+# Updated grammar

+Because we want to support assignments

 [repl-part1]: https://rgsplpart1.rojergs.repl.run/